-Read more of our resources on how to meet your Need for Sleep here.
+Read more of our resources on how to meet your need for sleep

 What if we don’t have an exercise routine and don’t find the gym that appealing?

-Well for those of us who are not finely tuned athletes we can still get the benefit of endorphins – which boost our mood and promote emotional wellbeing.
+For those of us who are not finely tuned athletes, we can still get the benefit of endorphins which boost our mood and promote emotional wellbeing.

 Just 30 minutes brisk walking three to four times a week – getting our heart rate above its resting level – is enough to trigger endorphin release which is equivalent in its effect to anti-depressant medication, and the effects of endorphin release are immediate too – so a quick reward!

-Read more of our resources on how to meet your Physical Need for Movement here.
+Read more of our resources on how to meet your physical need for movement

 - Check-in with yourself.
 Ask, do you fancy something sweet because you’re missing companionship?
 Can you call a friend and enjoy a meal together?
 Do you need to make time to pick up a new challenge or get back into a hobby you’ve been ignoring?
 Ask yourself, what need am I feeding?

-Read more of our resources on how to meet your Physical Need for Food & Drink here.
+Read more of our resources on how to meet your physical need for food & drink

-When we feel safe we think clearly and respond to events sensibly while coping with change.
+When we feel safe, we think clearly and respond to events sensibly while coping with change.
 When we feel unsafe, perhaps about our finances or relationships, stress is triggered to get us to act.
-But too much stress can make it difficult to think clearly about how we can address unmet meeting other needs.
+But too much stress can make it difficult to think clearly about how we can address unmet needs while meeting other needs.

 The good news is that we can reduce feelings of stress by taking control of our breathing.
 Practising a technique sometimes called diaphragmatic or 7/11 breathing can help us to do this:

-Read more of our resources on how to meet your Emotional Need for Security here.
+Read more of our resources on how to meet your emotional need for security

 Here is one exercise for helping to think more clearly about how we meet the need for control:

-Read more of our resources on how to meet your Emotional Need for Control here.
+Read more of our resources on how to meet your emotional need for control

 We all need to give and receive attention to stay mentally healthy.
 Too much attention is bad for us, as is too little attention.
 And we will accept negative attention when positive attention isn’t available.
 Because most of us are unaware of our need for attention it can be hard to meet in healthy ways.
 Here are some useful exercises for getting our attention needs met:

-Read more of our resources on how to meet your Emotional Need for Attention here.
+Read more of our resources on how to meet your emotional need for attention

 We all need to feel valued and that our efforts are appreciated by other people.
 The way to meet this need in a healthy way is to give people positive feedback for what they have done and tell them why it made a difference.